Watson-Explorer/wex-wdc-integration-samples/proxy/proxy-readme.md

 The proxy provides helper functions that can easily be called from within an App Builder widget or through an Ajax request in JavaScript running in the browser.
 Generally speaking, it is better to use the proxy from within App Builder widgets than to call out directly to a BlueMix (or other) external service.

 Here is an example for how to call the proxy from a Custom (ERB) widget in App Builder.
-This example code calls the User Modeling proxy from an ERB widget.
+This example code calls the Personality Insights proxy from an ERB widget.

 ```HTML+ERB